 You can sign up to receive updates and be notified when the formal registration process opens.
 This will ensure you have ample time to work out the best solutions for your business and for us to help you prepare.
 Ultimately, there will be over 35,000 return points across Scotland, so don’t leave it to the last minute.
 Remember, it will be illegal to sell drinks after the launch date unless your business is fully compliant with the DRS Regulations.

-The formal registration process will take place in 2022.
+The formal registration process will begin in early 2023.

 Yes.
 Circularity Scotland will work with all return points and those businesses operating take-back services.